PeacePeters/Heart-Failure-Prediction-using-AzureML/README.md

 The objective of the task is to train a binary classification model that predict the target column <b>DEATH_EVENT</b>, which indicates if a heart failure patient will survive or not before the end of the follow-up period.
 This is based on the information provided by the 11 clinical features (or risk factors).
 The <b>time</b> feature is dropped before training since we cannot get a time value for new patients after deployment.
 The predictors variables are as follows:

-1. Age: age of patient (years)
+1. *Age*: age of patient (years)
-2. Anaemia: Decrease of red blood cells or hemoglobin.
+2. _Anaemia_: Decrease of red blood cells or hemoglobin.
 It has a value of 1 or 0 with 1 being the patient does have this condition
-3. Creatinine Phosphokinase: Level of the CPK enzyme in the blood (mcg/L)
+3. *Creatinine Phosphokinase*: Level of the CPK enzyme in the blood (mcg/L)
-4. Diabetes:  Is a 1 or 0 - whether the patient suffers from diabetes or not
+4. _Diabetes_:  Is a 1 or 0 - whether the patient suffers from diabetes or not
 5. Ejection Fraction: Percentage of blood leaving the heart at each contraction (percentage)
 6. High Blood Pressure: Is a 1 or 0 - If the patient has hypertension
 7. Platelets: Platelets in the blood (kiloplatelets/mL)